Halieeim/Real-Time-Operating-System/RTOS Notes/README.md

     Look at Non-Preemptive and preemptive kernels.

 ## CPU starvation
-> is a phenomenon associated with the Priority scheduling algorithms.
-A process that is present in the ready state and has low priority keeps waiting for the CPU allocation because some other process with higher priority comes with due respect time.
+> * is a phenomenon associated with the Priority scheduling algorithms.
+A process that is present in the ready state and has low priority keeps waiting for the CPU allocation because some other process with higher priority comes with due respect time.<br>
+> * In a preemptive multitasking environment, if a higher priority tasks are not designed to block, CPU starvation is most likely to happen.

 ## What if two tasks in the ready state have the same priority?